|Partner Institution/Organization Homepage:||Click to visit|

 |Program Adviser:||Gisella Gisolo|

-Princeton University is proud to announce a new exciting partnership with National University of Singapore (NUS) beginning Fall 2017.
-While the program is going to be open to undergraduate students in any concentration, Fall 2017 will mark the first WWS Task Force program based at NUS.
+Princeton University is proud to announce a new exciting partnership with National University of Singapore (NUS).
+While the program is going to be open to undergraduate students in any concentration, Fall 2018 will mark the second WWS Task Force program based at NUS.

 NUS is consistently ranked as one of Asia's top universities by both UK ranking systems, the QS World University Rankings and the Times Higher Education World University Rankings.
 According to the latest 2015 QS World University Rankings, NUS is ranked 12th in the world and retained its position as 1st in Asia.